 Café au lait spots

-Café au lait spots are a type of pigmented skin lesions which are classically described as being light brown in colour.
-Conditions associated with them include: neurofibromatosis type 1 (NF1) Jaffe-Campanacci syndrome McCune-Albright syndrome: typically irregular which has been likened to ...
+Café au lait spots are a type of pigmented skin lesions which are classically described as being light brown in color.
+Conditions associated with them include: neurofibromatosis type 1 (NF1) Jaffe-Campanacci syndrome McCune-Albright syndrome: typically irregular which has been likened to t...

 Kveim Stilzbach skin test